Tax Appeal: The Gift of Empowerment

-With your assistance, we can help more children and young people dream of their future
+With your assistance, we can help more babies reach their potential

-Can you enable us to reach out to other deaf and hard of hearing children and young people like Amaya who urgently need assistance?
+Can you enable us to reach out to other deaf and hard of hearing babies like Jethro and their families who urgently need assistance?
 Please take a moment to make your tax deductible donation online or call us on (03) 9539 5356.

 Become a Barrier Breaker, a group of dedicated, active monthly givers who are ongoing advocates for our cause.